Together, our community

 inspires a love of learning and

 enables children to find their voice.

 Year 4 class teacher: Mrs Jaggers

-Year 4 support staff: Mrs Rowlands, Ms De Sousa
+Year 4 support staff: Mrs Rapsey, Miss Rymczuk

 In the spring term the focus will be Roald Dahl's biography, looking at a range of his stories and his life.
 We will have a geography focus looking at the countries he travelled to throughout his life.
 We will focus on letter writing, adventure stories and poetry.
-Science will focus on states of matter: materials, changes and the water cycle before moving onto sound.
-In PE we will be learning the skills needed to play netball and football.
+The term will include a class trip to the Roald Dahl museum and the surrounding village he lived in.

 In the summer term we will focus on our local area looking at the human and physical geography.
-We will visit the local woods and visit the villages to see the first hand evidence.
-We will write reports, persuasive texts, non-chronological reports and have debates.
-Science moves onto electricity and animals including humans.
-The focus in art will be looking at music inspired artists where the children will get the opportunity to immerse themselves in practical experiences.
+We will visit the local woods, the canal and visit the villages to see the first hand evidence.
+We will write reports, persuasive texts, and use our debating skills.

 Homework is set every Thursday on Seesaw.
 All log in details are in the front of the homework books.
-Children will be given spellings, a reading comprehension and a maths task to complete.
+Children will be given spellings, maths and a topic based task to complete.
 All work can be recorded directly into the homework books and a photo can be uploaded.

 Times tables are set on TTRS each week with an expectation that a minimum of 15 minutes is completed each week.

 Children should read every day at home and it is expected that this will be recorded in their Home School Diary.
 Our aim is to inspire a love of reading.